amirinisrael/amirinisrael.github.io/README.md

 Cut a short length of sleeve (3/8" or 10mm) and check that it slides on and off both sides of the join.

 ## Prepping the Tubes
 All mating surfaces on the rack need clean, bare surfaces for brazing.
 You will need to sand the outside of the tubes, the inside, and the mating edges.
 Wrap a thin strip of sandpaper around the rattail file to get inside the edge of the support tubes.
-Then wipe the surfaces with a dty cloth to remove any dust.
+Then wipe the surfaces with a dry cloth to remove any dust.

 ![tube_cleaning_internal-lr](https://user-images.githubusercontent.com/42239030/43993922-5450c1ce-9d9d-11e8-9acb-87a6a1e78508.jpg)